stheophil/wahlversprechen/docs/setupguide.rst

 - From the terminal, `cd` to the folder you've cloned the wahlversprechen repository into.
 - Start `play` from this folder by typing your equivalent of `pathtoplay2.2/play`
 - In the play console that should appear, type `run -Dhttp.port=9000 -Dhttps.port=9001`
-- In the browser, go to [localhost:9000](http://localhost:9000) and you should see a message "Database 'default' needs evolution", press "Apply this script now".
+- In the browser, go to `localhost:9000 <http://localhost:9000>`_ and you should see a message "Database 'default' needs evolution", press "Apply this script now".
 This will create the necessary database tables.
 - Now you should see a completely empty version of the app.

 Importing Test Data
 ====================

-- Open [localhost:9001/login](http://localhost:9001/login) and login with user name "test@test.net" and password "secret".
+- Open `localhost:9001/login <http://localhost:9001/login>`_ and login with user name `test@test.net` and password `secret`.
-- Now go to [localhost:9001/admin/import](https://localhost:9001/admin/import) and import some test data from a publicly shared Google Sheet.
-You can use e.g. `0AuS3i7YOiV-wdHM1dHhTY3lfTUJTa1VBNzJ0eDdpekE` which is [this sheet](https://docs.google.com/spreadsheet/pub?key=0AuS3i7YOiV-wdHM1dHhTY3lfTUJTa1VBNzJ0eDdpekE&output=html).
+- Now go to `localhost:9001/admin/import <https://localhost:9001/admin/import>`_ and import some test data from a publicly shared Google Sheet.
+You can use e.g. `0AuS3i7YOiV-wdHM1dHhTY3lfTUJTa1VBNzJ0eDdpekE` which is `this sheet <https://docs.google.com/spreadsheet/pub?key=0AuS3i7YOiV-wdHM1dHhTY3lfTUJTa1VBNzJ0eDdpekE&output=html>`_.
 Or you can create your own test data as long as the table has the exact same column names.
-- You can make some changes to the site using the Admin preferences at [localhost:9001/admin/prefs](https://localhost:9001/admin/prefs)
+- You can make some changes to the site using the Admin preferences at `localhost:9001/admin/prefs <https://localhost:9001/admin/prefs>`_

 That's it.